 LUSH TAX STATEMENT:

-Openness, honesty and transparency are paramount in all dealings with tax authorities and we support initiatives to improve transparency on tax matters, such as Country-by-country reporting.
+Openness, honesty, and transparency are paramount in all dealings with tax authorities and we support initiatives to improve transparency on tax matters, such as Country-by-country reporting.

-We are extremely flattered and proud to have been awarded the Fair Tax Mark in response to our open and transparent approach to our tax affairs.
+We are extremely proud to have been awarded the Fair Tax Mark in response to our open and transparent approach to our tax affairs.
 Lush was the first High Street multinational company to be awarded the Mark which is an accreditation scheme awarded to companies making a genuine effort to be open and transparent about their tax affairs.
 As stated by Richard Murphy, co-founder of the Fair Tax Mark, at the time of the Mark being awarded in February 2015 “this is genuinely ground-breaking for a multinational in the retail sector”.

 Group Finance Function

-Responsibility for agreeing, issuing and communicating our Lush Tax Policy sits with the Group Finance Function on behalf of Mark Constantine and The Board and in conjunction with Hilary Jones, Lush’s Ethics Director.
+Responsibility for agreeing, issuing, and communicating our Lush Tax Policy sits with the Group Finance Function on behalf of Mark Constantine and the Board, and in conjunction with Hilary Jones, Lush’s Ethics Director.

 Group Finance are responsible for establishing arm’s length transfer pricing policies which will be documented and implemented with the local FDs.
 Our transfer pricing policy seeks to ensure profits are taxed in the company and country in which the value is created.